Introduction: How should the university as an institution change – if we would treat the climate crisis as a crisis?

 Part 1: https://vimeo.com/576515965

 Part 2: https://vimeo.com/576519026

 The universities should introduce new global principles for doing research in times of the climate crisis:

 Lecture about the climate and ecological crisis, the idea of democracy and its consequences for movement organizing, university/research, and global politics (Feb 2022):

 The climate and ecological crisis and the foundations of the humanities

 The following short inputs are (preliminary) sketches aimed to serve as an impulse for lectures.

-These input-films were created as assistant professor for arts education at Stockholm university during January 2019, at the institution for the didactics of social sciences and humanities.
-You find more elaborated versions of all these topics in my PhD-work.
-The PhD (about the link between political philosophy, esthetics and education, confronted with the climate crisis) was published in 2016 by transcript.
+These input-films were created as an assistant professor for arts education at Stockholm university in January 2019, at the institution for the didactics of social sciences and humanities.

 Input 1: Introduction – the climate crisis and the foundations of the humanities